bergia-solutions/vagrant_ros1/README.md

 ## Licence

-The code and scripts required to build the images are availalbe on GitHub under the MIT License.
+The code and scripts required to build the images are available on GitHub under the MIT License.

 ## Contact